yudhakrisnawan/belajar/README.md

 ## Running the Program

 ### Prerequisites
 - PHP and Laravel installed.
 - Python 3.x installed with TensorFlow and required libraries.
+- Laravel Framework and Composer.
+- A web server (e.g., Apache or Nginx).

 ## Installation and Running the Program

 Follow these steps to set up and run the EyeCareAI system:

-### Prerequisites
-- Python (version compatible with TensorFlow 2.x)
-- Laravel Framework
-- Composer
-- A web server (e.g., Apache or Nginx)

 ### Steps